Blasman/mIRC-Twitch-Scripts/README.md

 Be aware that [mIRC](http://www.mirc.com/) is a shareware program with a 30-day trial period, after which you will be required to purchase a license for the program.
 The standard cost is $20 US, however, there is a permanent [50% off coupon which drops the price to $10 found here](http://www.mirc.com/register.php?coupon=MIRC-SWV0-MNKL).

+# Credits

+AnkhHeart: For [AnkhBot](http://marcinswierzowski.com/Code/AnkhBotR2/), the bot that my scripts are designed to work with.
+SReject: For the [JSON Parser](http://hawkee.com/snippet/10194/) and [mTwitch scripts](https://github.com/SReject/mTwitch).
+Ramirez: For the [mIRC SQLite](http://hawkee.com/profile/12444/) script.

 # Installation

 ### If You Do Not Have a mIRC Twitch Bot, Set One Up